 Where a performance fee is payable it will be based on the Net Asset Value of a Class as at the end of each Performance Period.
 As a result a performance fee may be paid in respect of unrealised gains, which may subsequently never be realised.
-Furthermore, because the performance fee is payable on the performance of a Fund relative to a Benchmark (outperformance), a performance fee may be payable in circumstances where the Net Asset Value of a Fund has declined.
+Furthermore, because the performance fee is payable on the performance of a Fund relative to a Benchmark (outperformance), a performance fee may be payable in circumstances where the Fund has out-performed its Benchmark but, overall, has a negative performance.
 On the other hand a prior relative under performance must be recouped before a performance fee shall again be payable.